Will Pulisic: International career

 Pulisic has represented the U.S. at the youth international level.
 In 2015, he had been called up and was included in the final 23 man squad of the national under-17 team for the 2015 FIFA U-17 World Cup in Chile, along with his cousin, Christian, with 24 appearances.

 He also made four appearances with national under-19 team.

 Career statistics

 Personal life

 Will Pulisic was born in Mechanicsville, Virginia on April 16, 1998.
-He is the cousin of Chelsea player Christian Pulisic.
+He is the cousin of AC Milan player Christian Pulisic.